Nitrokey/nitrokey-documentation/source/components/nitrokeys/nitrokey3/set-pins.rst

 .. note::
    The *Admin PIN* must have a minimal length of 8 characters and maximal length of 127 characters.
-   It can contain alphanumeric characters, including special characters such as punctation.
+   It can contain alphanumeric characters, including special characters such as punctuation.

 .. warning::
    The *Admin PIN* has a PIN retry counter of 3 attempts.